RobTillaart/HC4053/README.md

 ## Hardware connection

-Typical connection is to connect the four **select pins** to four IO Pins of your board.
+Typical connection is to connect the three **select pins** to three IO Pins of your board.

 The optional **enablePin (INH)** must be connected to GND if not used.
 This way the device is continuous enabled.